Set up a Matched Audience deal with one Media Owner

 Number eight icon

 DSPs can then bid and win on opportunities for the buyer's Matched Audience.
-The user within the selected Matched Audience will see the campaign on the publisher site.
+The user within the selected Matched Audience will see the campaign on the Media Owner's site.